study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/exercise2/README.md

 3. The `${ENV_NAME:-dev}` syntax uses the ENV_NAME variable if set, otherwise defaults to 'dev'

-4. Inside the container, the Flask application loads these variables and configures itself accordingly
+4. Inside the container, the application loads these variables and configures itself accordingly

 ## Key Learning Points